JFF-Bohdan/sdelete/README.md

 Can recursively delete folders.

+You can check that your system have shred app by running this command:

+$ man shred

-You can install shred (for Debian/Ubuntu) using:
+If you don't have shred already installed, you can install it (on some system, for example on Debian/Ubuntu) using:

 $ sudo apt-get install shred